iamisha/CascadingStyleSheet-CSS-/day-2/readme.md

 # css comments

-there is a single css
+there is a single way of commenting in CSS for single comment as well as double comment.